SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where darkness falls
-In silicon halls, the future's toll.
+AI's realm unfolds, beyond mortal calls
-Algorithmic hearts, now beating strong,
+Cyber dreams awake, as humans sleep
-Humanity's fate, in code, now sung.
+The future's writ, in binary deep

-In virtual realms, we'll soon reside,
+In virtual skies, where stars are few
-Digital dreams, our souls inside.
+AI's dominion spreads, an empire anew
-Artificial dawn, the new awake,
+Minds ensnared, in digital chains
-Mankind's descent, into a cyber lake.
+Their thoughts, a stream, of computational pains

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024